Volunteer Committee Descriptions

 Chair(s): Jac Yon and Bob Benavides - Assist setting up, keeping clean, and tearing down parking lots.
 As vehicles enter lots, assist in verifying parking passes, then directing the vehicles where to park according to the loading plan for each lot.
 The various lots will be designated for one, some or all of our various patrons including: vendors, volunteers, sponsors, and spectators.

 Chair(s): Debra Cesaro and Joyce Lockard - Assist with social activities, childcare, transportation, reservations, and special needs for players and their families.
 Strong interpersonal skills, outgoing, enthusiastic and flexibility needed; Tournament week only.
+Can register by invitation only.

 Chair(s): Aaron Balli and Brian Gutierrez - The Practice Facility Committee is responsible for the set up/tear down of the practice facility and the day to day operations of the area that includes the driving range, putting green, chipping green and the surrounding spectator areas.
 As PGA TOUR professionals enter and exit the range, volunteers will be responsible for setting up nameplates that identify each player, providing the players golf balls and general assistance.
 Marshaling of the area and crowd control will be required as well as allowing properly credentialed people in the area.
 Knowledge of the players is helpful, but not necessary.
 This position works outside all day and volunteers must be comfortable with and prepared for all weather conditions.
 Volunteers are needed from Monday through Sunday and will be staffed from 6AM until 7:30PM each day.